ryanklee/think-taink/docs/problem_statements.md

 - [REF012] "Reward-Sharing Relational Networks in Multi-Agent Reinforcement Learning as a Framework for Emergent Behavior" (2022)
 - [REF013] "Phantom - A RL-driven Multi-Agent Framework to Model Complex Systems" (2022)
 - [REF014] "Adaptive Bipartite Event-Triggered Time-Varying Output Formation Tracking of Heterogeneous Linear Multi-Agent Systems Under Signed Directed Graph" (2022)
+- [REF015] "TiZero: A multi-agent system for playing 11 vs. 11 football" (2023)
+- [REF016] "Emergent Cooperation and Strategy Adaptation in Multi-Agent Systems: An Extended Coevolutionary Theory with LLMs" (2023)
+- [REF017] "Multi-agent deep reinforcement learning method for load frequency control in power systems" (2023)
+- [REF018] "Photonic neuromorphic architecture for lifelong learning" (2024)
+- [REF019] "Coordination and machine learning in multi-robot systems" (2023)

 Gaps/Inconsistencies:
 - Need for implementation of hierarchical compound intrinsic value reinforcement learning in our Agent entity